Libido: How To Boost Yours Naturally

 2. Vitamin C foods

 Vitamin C improves blood circulation and this can naturally boost libido.
-Foods high in vitamin C include guava, oranges, chilli peppers, broccoli and kale.
+Foods high in vitamin C include guava, oranges, chili peppers, broccoli and kale.

 3. Iron-rich foods